MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspioctl.md

 -   An IPv4 socket that was created with the address family set to AF_INET, the socket type set to SOCK_RAW, and the protocol set to IPPROTO_IP.
 -   An IPv6 socket that was created with the address family set to AF_INET6, the socket type set to SOCK_RAW, and the protocol set to IPPROTO_IPV6.

-The socket also must be bound to an explicit local IPv4 or IPv6 interface, which means that you cannot bind to <b>INADDR_ANY</b> or <b>in6addr_any</b>.
+The socket also must be bound to an explicit local IPv4 or IPv6 interface, which means that you cannot bind to **INADDR_ANY** or **in6addr_any**.

-On Windows Server 2008 and earlier, the [<b>SIO_RCVALL</b>](sio-rcvall.md) IOCTL setting would not capture local packets sent out of a network interface.
-This included packets received on another interface and forwarded out the network interface specified for the <b>SIO_RCVALL</b> IOCTL.
+On Windows Server 2008 and earlier, the [**SIO_RCVALL**](sio-rcvall.md) IOCTL setting would not capture local packets sent out of a network interface.
+This included packets received on another interface and forwarded out the network interface specified for the **SIO_RCVALL** IOCTL.

 On Windows 7 and Windows Server 2008 R2 , this was changed so that local packets sent out of a network interface are also captured.
-This includes packets received on another interface and then forwarded out the network interface bound to the socket with [<b>SIO_RCVALL</b>](sio-rcvall.md) IOCTL.
+This includes packets received on another interface and then forwarded out the network interface bound to the socket with [**SIO_RCVALL**](sio-rcvall.md) IOCTL.

 Setting this IOCTL requires Administrator privilege on the local computer.

 This feature is sometimes referred to as promiscuous mode.

-The possible values for the <b>SIO_RCVALL</b> IOCTL option are specified in the <b>RCVALL_VALUE</b> enumeration defined in the <i>Mstcpip.h</i> header file.
+The possible values for the **SIO_RCVALL** IOCTL option are specified in the **RCVALL_VALUE** enumeration defined in the <i>Mstcpip.h</i> header file.
 The possible values for SIO_RCVALL are as follows: